pingcap/docs/tidb-cloud/integrate-tidbcloud-with-zapier.md

    - Find Row: Finds a row in a table via a lookup column.
    - Find Row (Custom Query): Finds a Row in a table via a custom query in your control.

-2. Actions need an existing database in TiDB cluster
+2. Actions need an existing database in TiDB:

    - Find Table: Finds an existing Table.
    - Create Table: Creates a new table.